Rajaramkarki/TeamBerojgar-Hackfest/README.md

-# KU Hackfest 2023 - Federated Learning Project
+# KU Hackfest 2023 - Decentralized Approach to Machine Learning

 Welcome to the GitHub repository for the KU Hackfest 2023 Federated Learning project.
 In this repository, we explore the fascinating world of Federated Learning by applying it to cardio-related CSV data.
 This project is designed to showcase the power of machine learning in a collaborative, decentralized manner.